The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - You may need to repeat the above step to modify all the formulas in all the line total cells.

 - You may also need to check the formulas of the tax cells to make sure they have up to two digits after the decimal point.

 - Once done, exit design mode by clicking the "Design Mode" button again.

 - Save the template.

 The second way is to modify the field size definition in the underlying Access database.
-This is described in c4108 Customization of Standard Fields.
+This is described in Customization of Standard Fields (c4108).

-The template attached in this document is a revised version of c5001 invoice template with tax column.
-This new one has exactly the same fields as the original one, but with slightly different form layout and design.
+The template attached to this document is a revised version of the Tax Column (c5001).
+This new one has exactly the same fields as the original one, but with a slightly different form layout and design.

 Format and Specification